dimaip/dimaip.github.io/_posts/2016-10-21-logicless-templates-with-fusion.md

 {% highlight bash%}
 prototype(Your.NameSpace:Page) < prototype(Your.NameSpace:Layout) {
-    main = ‘Main content’
+    main = 'Main content'
-    sidebar = ‘Sidebar content’
+    sidebar = 'Sidebar content'
 }
 {% endhighlight %}

-So the effect of this would be the same as using a Fluid layout, and I believe semantically it’s pretty clear as well.
+So the effect of this would be the same as using a Fluid layout, and I believe semantically it's pretty clear as well.

 ### Inline editing

-Inline editing viewhelper add a lot to template pollution, let’s move them to Fusion too.
+Inline editing viewhelper add a lot to template pollution, let's move them to Fusion too.

 {% highlight bash%}
 prototype(Your.NameSpace:SomeObject)  {